suzeeparker/FRDocs_dev01-suzee/Setup/fr0301_Setup-Vultr-Ubuntu.md

 ## 2.1 Vultr Ubuntu
 #### [Purpose and Background](../Setup/purposes/pfr0301_Setup-Vultr-Ubuntu.md)

+#### Introduction
 - In order to test our FormR apps on the Internet we will create an Ubuntu server on the cloud provider, Vultr.com.
 Vultr costs only $5 per month.

+#### Important note about names, capitalization and pictures
+- In this tutorial please be careful to use the Exact Spelling and Capitalization.
+You will be using Windows, Unix and GitBash command prompts.
+Improper captialization will cause commands to fail.
+Some examples are: Local_Admin, myProject, repos, remotes and .ssh.
+- This documentation was produced during 2021.
+You will experience differences in some of the pictures due to the changes made over time by the developers of the softwares and web sites that are used.

 ----
 ### 1. Create New Ubuntu Instance